 There is lots of interest in the photograph above, just a typical lunch not unlike that we enjoy every day.
 Eating seven or more coloured foods every day, research shows decreases all-cause of death by 35 percent.
 That's massive.

-Sourdough bread is so much more digestible, and even folk with Celiac disease are finding they can eat it if it's left for a long 24-hour ferment.
+Sourdough bread is so much more digestible; and even folk with Celiac disease are finding they can eat it if it's left for a long 24-hour ferment.

 The sweet basil in herb and spice butters is particularly lovely on bread.

 Cloves are richly endowed with herbs eugenol oil too which is why, for centuries the treatment of toothache was a clove squished into the offending cavity.
 Add them regularly to your cooking.
-The wife just yesterday added a couple cloves to her pickled beets recipes.
+The wife just yesterday added a couple to her pickled beets recipes.

-When browsing use right click and "Open Link in New Tab", or you may get a bad gateway signal.
+When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.

 Bernard Preston is busy with his seventh book, provisionally called Priests Denied.
-It won't be available until 2017 at the earliest.
+It won't be available until 2025 at the earliest.

-As a highly qualified scientist and doctor, he is well-qualified to write about such subjects as herbs eugenol oil and it's role in wellness.
+As a highly qualified scientist and doctor, he is well-qualified to write about such subjects as herbs eugenol oil and its role in wellness.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+Better still, a social mead tick would help.

 Address: